yeoman-projects/generator-jhipster-skipserverweb/README.md

 This is a [JHipster](https://www.jhipster.tech/) blueprint, that is meant to be used in a JHipster application.

-This blueprint is intended for applications/projects that would like to take benefit from JHippster generator capabilities in creating Java JPA model, DTO's, JPA Repositories and Service layer, but **do not need** Controllers, Mappers and other components specific for Web applications.
+This blueprint is intended for applications/projects that would like to take benefit from JHippster generator capabilities in creating Java JPA model, DTO's, JPA Repositories and Service layer, but **do not need** Rest Controllers and other components specific for Web applications.

 Examples of this kind of applications would be: Spring Shell CLI apps, or Java FX based Desktop applications.